Mathematical Methods of Theoretical Physics: Form invariance of tensors

 \section{Form invariance of tensors}

-A tensor (field) is form invariant with respect to some basis change if its representation in the new basis has the same form as in the old basis.
-For instance, if the ``12122--component'' $T_{12122} (x)$ of the tensor $T$ with respect to the old basis and old coordinates $x$ equals some function $f(x)$ (say, $f(x)=x^2$), then, a necessary condition for $T$ to be form invariant is that, in terms of the new basis, that component $T'_{12122} (x')$ equals the same function $f(x')$ as before, but in the new coordinates $x'$.
-A sufficient condition for form invariance of $T$ is that {\em all} coordinates or components of $T$ are form invariant in that way.
+A tensor (field) is form-invariant with respect to some basis change if its representation in the new basis has the same form as in the old basis.
+For instance, if the ``12122--component'' $T_{12122} (x)$ of the tensor $T$ with respect to the old basis and old coordinates $x$ equals some function $f(x)$ (say, $f(x)=x^2$), then, a necessary condition for $T$ to be form invariant is that, in terms of the new basis, that component $T'_{12122} (x')$ equals the same function $f(x')$ as before, but in the new coordinates $x'$ [say, $f(x')=(x')^2$].
+A sufficient condition for form invariance of $T$ is that {\em all} coordinates or components of $T$ are form-invariant in that way.

 Although form invariance is a gratifying feature for the reasons explained shortly, a tensor (field) needs not necessarily be form invariant with respect to all or even any (symmetry) transformation(s).